 Are you planning to form a Nevada corporation?
-A corporation is a business with a separate legal identity from its owners, who are referred to as shareholders.
-A corporation can hire employees, borrow money, pay taxes, and enter into contracts.
+Nevada corporations are business with separate legal identities from its owners, who are referred to as shareholders.

 To simplify the process of forming a corporation in the state of Nevada, we’ve put together 10 easy steps to form your business:

 Choosing your company’s name is exciting, and it should be because it will be the foundation of your brand.
 But the process of naming your business may involve more paperwork than you think.

 According to Nevada law, a corporation name “must be distinguishable” from others filed with the Nevada Secretary of State’s office.
 The first step is to perform a business entity search to check for trademarks, fictitious firm names, service marks, reserved names, and licenses registered in the state of Nevada.